 Westlaw's research service redesigned for students.
 Legal sources, including the Code of Federal Regulations, Federal Register, United States Code Annotated (USCA), Federal and State court cases, American Law Reports (ALR), American Jurisprudence 2d, Black's Law Dictionary, Legal Guides, and more.
 Also includes more than 700 law reviews and journals.

-Citations sent using Westlaw's email option does not provide a permalink that can be used to link directly to a case.
+Citations sent using Westlaw's email option do not provide a permalink that can be used to link directly to a case.
 Users are encouraged to log into Westlaw and then search for the citation(s) received via email, and when sending cases, to select the radio button for "documents" instead of "list of items" when using the email option.

 Full-text access to over 10,000 news, business, and legal sources, including both deep archive and up-to-the-minute stories in regional, national, and international newspapers, wire services, broadcast transcripts, and non-English language news services.
 Company Dossier can be used to retrieve detailed company information and financial performance measures, or to identify and compare companies matching specific criteria.
 Also included is Shepard's Citations service for all federal and state court cases 1789-present.